 EDGE is a new graduate development framework for MTU students.
-EDGE will seek to enhance student engagement, to strengthen industry relations and to further enrich our immersion in society, for the benefit of the entire MTU community.
+EDGE will seek to enhance student engagement, to strengthen industry relations and to further enrich students immersion in society, for the benefit of the entire MTU community.

 Themes for EDGE

 - Engage with your world.
 Connect and contribute to your university and our global communities.
 Become an effective citizen and a life-long learner.

 - Design for your future.
 Plan ahead to be ready for next steps beyond your degree.
 Learn and evidence personal and professional skills to help you move forward